What grades are served by the school?

 Mass, Daily and P.E. uniform guidelines are outlined in our Family Handbook.
 Students not wearing the correct uniform will have Detention on Friday during lunch/recess period; we will give two warnings prior to giving a detention.

-We enroll just over 90 children in preschool through 8th grade.
+We enroll 126 children in preschool through 8th grade.
 Our student/teacher ratio is 15:1.

 Tuition assistance is available for qualified families through the Fulcrum Foundation of the Seattle Archdiocese and also through SCCS.
 Families must apply first for a Fulcrum Foundation grant, and then apply for assistance from SCCS.
 Fulcrum and SCCS have different criteria, so families are encouraged to apply with both organizations.

-Our elementary teachers are all Washington State certified and have B.A. degrees from accredited colleges and universities.
+All of our teachers have B.A. degrees from accredited colleges and universities.
 70% of our teachers hold masters or advanced degrees.

 Our school follows the curricula guidelines of Washington State and the Archdiocese of Seattle, which include specific learning outcomes for every grade and subject.
 We also use texts approved and recommended by the Archdiocese.
 More details are available in the individual program sheets.
 The entire curricula guidelines are available for review online at www.osww.org or in the school office.